cmayron/Legal-Calculus/README.md

 # Legal Calculus Educational System (LCES)

-**A procedural-literacy framework for building, testing, and preserving legal work product**
+**A procedural-literacy framework for building, testing, and preserving legal work product** Here is a **clean, standalone “Correct User Behavior” block** you can paste anywhere in the README.
+It matches the tone and structure of your other warnings.

+---

+# ✔️ Correct User Behavior
+LCES is used by **describing your legal issue to Architect AI**, not by navigating the repository.

+The correct sequence is:

+**User → Architect AI → Deep Research → Builder → Inspector → Human Strategist**

+Follow these rules:

+- Start by explaining your situation in plain language
+- Let Architect AI extract the issue and identify the SCU
+- Allow Architect AI to determine the correct calculus and edition
+- Allow Deep Research to activate only when triggered
+- Let Builder AI draft only from Architect structure
+- Use Inspector AI to test, not rewrite
+- Make all final decisions as the Human Strategist

+Do **not** browse folders.
+Do **not** select calculi manually.
+Do **not** treat the repo as a template library.

+LCES is **search‑driven**, **issue‑driven**, and **AI‑mediated**.
 Turn raw facts into structured record.
 Turn structured record into usable filings.
 Turn usable filings into procedural leverage.